sidirovich/elementarycms/README.md

 For more information on the upcoming version, please take a look to our ROADMAP.

 <b>Community support</b>
-For general help using Strapi, please refer to the official Strapi documentation.
+For general help using Elementary CMS, please refer to the official Elementary CMS documentation.
 For additional help, you can use one of this channel to ask question:
 <ul>
 <li>VK.com</li>
 <li>Slack (highly recommended for faster support)</li>